 Dave joined Watsi on May 10th, 2015.
-Six years ago, Dave joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dave's most recent donation supported Loveness, a future doctor from Tanzania, to find clubfoot treatment so she can walk easily and go after her dreams.
+Eight years ago, Dave joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dave's most recent donation supported Keina, a four-year-old girl from Haiti, to fund life changing heart surgery.